-- When someone uses you as an object for their own gratification you will get hurt. - Sexual abuse can hurt physically if the touching is forced or painful. - It will always hurt you emotionally and spiritually.
+- When someone uses you just to please themselves, you feel hurt. - Sexual abuse can hurt physically if the touching is forced or painful. - It will always hurt you emotionally and spiritually.

 Important to tell an Adult

 - Once again, if someone hurts you, it is important to tell an adult you trust right away. - This is important even if you are afraid or confused. - Adults will believe what you say and work to help you.